ibm-cloud-docs/watson-assistant/phone-config.md

 1. When the customer says something, the audio is converted to text by the {{site.data.keyword.speechtotextshort}} service and is sent to your assistant for evaluation.
 1. The assistant processes the input and calculates the best response.
 The response text from the assistant is sent to the {{site.data.keyword.texttospeechshort}} service to be converted to audio and the audio is sent back to the caller over the existing connection.
 1. If the caller asks to speak to a person, the assistant can transfer the person to a call center.
 A SIP `REFER` request is sent to the SIP trunk provider so it can transfer the call to the call center SIP URI that is specified in the dialog node where the transfer action is configured.
-1. When one of the participants of the call hangs up, a SIP `BYE` HTTP request is sent to the other participant.
+1. When one of the participants of the call hangs up, a SIP `BYE` request is sent to the other participant.